In this section

 This right gives the consumer the opportunity to examine the goods as they would be able to do in a retail store.
 Please note that the consumer does not have to pay for the return of the goods unless you have informed them that they have to bear that cost.

-The 14-day cancellation period starts the day the goods are in the physical possession of the consumer (or when the last item in the order is in the consumers possession in the case of multiple goods).
-Weekends and public holidays are included in the 14 days.
-However, the cancellation period expires at the end of the following working day if the end of the 14 days falls on one of those days.
+The 14-day cancellation period starts on the day that the goods are in the physical possession of the consumer (or, in the case of multiple goods, when the last item in the order is in the consumer's possession).
+Weekends and public holidays are included in the 14 days; however, the cancellation period expires at the end of the following working day if the end of the 14 days falls on one of those days.

-On receipt of the returned goods, or confirmation that they have been sent by the consumer, you must refund within 14 days, if it is found that the consumer handled the goods beyond what is necessary in order to establish their nature, characteristics and functioning (typically as they would be handled in a retail shop), and if this diminishes the value of the goods by any amount, you are entitled to claim that amount back from the consumer (but you may have to justify this).
+On receipt of the returned goods, or confirmation that they have been sent by the consumer, you must refund within 14 days.
+If it is found that the consumer handled the goods beyond what is necessary in order to establish their nature, characteristics and functioning (typically as they would be handled in a retail shop), and if this diminishes the value of the goods by any amount, then you are entitled to claim that amount back from the consumer; however, you may have to justify this.

 Consumers can lose their right to cancel if: